MENU

 There is certainly evidence that tonsillitis may promote quinsy featuring viral aetiology.
 Among precipitating factors are local and general hypothermia and decreased organism reactivity.
 Quinsy usually affects children of both school and pre-school age and adults up to thirty-five to forty years of age, especially in autumn and spring.
 Patients typically run a high temperature, suffer from malaise and feel pain when swallowing.
 People with tonsillitis also complain of joint pain, headaches, periodic fevers, etc.

-Colonic irrigation may ease the symptoms and speed up recovery.
-Moreover, with regular colonics, you can improve your immune system and become more resistant to the infections mentioned above.
+Colonic irrigation may ease symptoms and speed up recovery.
+Moreover, regular colonics with probiotic implants can improve the immune system and make people more resistant to the abovementioned infections.